Content metrics for content marketing and journalism

 Email click-through rates

-This is the ratio of subscribers that open and then click on the links in your email compared to those that either open but do not click or do not open at all.
+The ratio of subscribers who open your email and then click a link, compared to those who open but don't click, or don't open at all.

 Email open rates

-This is the ratio of subscribers who open your email compared to those that do not.
+The ratio of subscribers who open your email compared to those who don't.
+A baseline signal of subject line effectiveness and list health.

 Entry rate